 Velocity Global’s India PEO (Professional Employer Organization) solution helps your business simplify its expansion into India with foreign employment law expertise and expedited international employee onboarding—without the need for entity establishment.
 Our streamlined global expansion method accelerates your time-to-market by 90% when compared to entity setup.

-With International PEO, Velocity Global acts as your Employer of Record.
+With this solution, Velocity Global acts as your Global Employer of Record.
 This means that we utilize our international infrastructure to compliantly hire and onboard international employees on your behalf—while you maintain full oversight of your global team.
 Our experts handle all payroll, compliance, and risk mitigation to ensure a quick, simplified global expansion experience.

 Table of Contents